-12.5.1.1.2 - Promotions Involving NCAA Championships, Events, Activities or Programs.
+NCAA Division II Bylaws - Pertaining to NCAA Championship Promotions 12.5.1.1.2 - Promotions Involving NCAA Championships, Events, Activities or Programs.
 The NCAA [or a third party acting on behalf of the NCAA (e.g., host institution, conference, and local organizing committee)] may use the name or picture of an enrolled student-athlete to generally promote NCAA championships or other NCAA events, activities or programs.
 (Adopted: 1/12/04)

-12.5.1.8 - Promotion of NCAA and Conference Championships.
-The NCAA [or third party acting on behalf of the NCAA (e.g., host institution, conference, and local organizing committee)] may use the name

-- 12.6.1.2 To Intercollegiate Event.
+- 12.5.1.8 Promotion of NCAA and Conference Championships.
+The NCAA [or third party acting on behalf of the NCAA (e.g., host institution, conference, and local organizing committee)] may use the name or picture of a student-athlete to generally promote NCAA championships.
+A student-athlete's name or picture may appear in a poster that promotes a conference championship, provided the poster is produced by a member institution that hosts a portion of the championship or by the conference.
+(Adopted: 1/11/89, Revised: 1/12/04) - 12.6.1.2 To Intercollegiate Event.
 A professional sports organization may serve as a financial sponsor of an intercollegiate competition event, provided the organization is not publicly identified as such.
 A professional sports organization may serve as a financial sponsor of an activity or promotion that is ancillary to the competition event and may be publicly identified as such.
-[D] (Adopted: 1/10/92, Revised: 8/5/04, 10/28/10, 6/22/11, 1/14/12) - 13.4.4.2 NCAA or Conference Championship Promotional Materials.
-The NCAA or a member conference [or a third party acting on behalf of the NCAA or member conference (e.g., host institution, conference, local organizing committee)] may produce and provide championships promotional materials to any individual or group, provided the materials: [D] (Adopted: 1/11/00 effective 8/1/00, Revised: 1/13/03 effective 8/1/03, 1/10/05 effective 8/1/05, 6/22/11) - (a) Are solely for the purpose of promoting the championship event rather than the host institution, and use factual information (e.g., date, time, location, identification of host school/conference, ticket information, photos of previous championships). - (b) Are not sent exclusively to prospective student-athletes. - (c) Are available to the general public. - (d) Do not promote the institution's athletics program.
+[D] (Adopted: 1/10/92, Revised: 8/5/04, 10/28/10, 6/22/11, 1/14/12)

+conference [or a third party acting on behalf of the NCAA or member conference (e.g., host institution, conference, local organizing committee)] may produce and provide championships promotional materials to any individual or group, provided the materials: [D] (Adopted: 1/11/00 effective 8/1/00, Revised: 1/13/03 effective 8/1/03, 1/10/05 effective 8/1/05, 6/22/11)

+- (a) Are solely for the purpose of promoting the championship event rather than the host institution, and use factual information (e.g., date, time, location, identification of host school/conference, ticket information, photos of previous championships). - (b) Are not sent exclusively to prospective student-athletes. - (c) Are available to the general public. - (d) Do not promote the institution's athletics program.